Key Takeaways

 Fail: Any requirement to sign before testing with your documentation

-Question 2: How do you define and measure AI accuracy?
+Question 2: How do you define accuracy, and can you show the source passages?

 Most vendors conflate retrieval with accuracy.
 Retrieval means the AI returned something from the knowledge base.
 Accuracy means the answer was correct, complete, and current.
 These are not the same thing, and the gap between them is where most post-deployment complaints live.

-Pass: Clear distinction between retrieval and accuracy; defined escalation behaviour when confidence is low
+Pass: Clear distinction between retrieval and accuracy; source passages shown on demand; defined escalation behaviour when confidence is low

-Fail: Any answer that conflates "the AI responded" with "the AI was accurate"
+Fail: Any answer that conflates "the AI responded" with "the AI was accurate"; no way to see what was retrieved

 Question 3: What happens when the AI doesn't know the answer?